zikani03/functools_partialjs/README.md

 - First ever successful weekend project!!

 - Got the idea while reading through python docs on functional programming

-- made it a node module too. ( how do i add it to npm ?)

 - I am still a wack programmer so please help me and tell me how i can improve this

 ### Example Usage:

 ````javascript
       #!/usr/bin/env node